When grooming dogs, there is a lot more to it than just bathing and brushing your dog.

 Take the time to clean his ears on a regular basis.
 Weekly cleaning is best and can actually help prevent ear problems.

 This only takes a few minutes to do and will alert you to any potential problems, such as an ear infection, that may be starting.

 Trimming his nails can usually be done on a monthly basis.
 If his toenails are already too long, then you may want to barely trim them once a week until they get cut back to the correct length.
 After that, once a month should be fine.

+Grooming a dog also includes brushing his teeth.
 To keep him at his healthiest, this is something that should be done on a daily basis.